OllieJones/index-wp-mysql-for-speed/readme.txt

 Prevent WordPress version upgrades from altering high-performance keys.
 Add the `--dry-run` option to WP-CLI, with the same meaning as --dryrun.

+= 1.4.8 =
+(no changes to keys)
+Fix defect #45 in the version upgrade logic that prevents altering high-performance keys during version updates.
+(Don't run the filter except during version updates, and only on an allowlist of tables.)

 == Upgrade Notice ==

 We've added the --dryrun (or --dry-run) option to the WP-CLI interface, and prevented WordPress version upgrades from altering high-performance keys.
-No keys change when upgrading from any version 1.4.x to this version 1.4.7.
+No keys change when upgrading from any version 1.4.x to this version 1.4.8.

 == Screenshots ==